AdaCore/spark2014/docs/guidance/main.rst

 Little Pigs fable!
 And indeed languages with weaker semantics could be thought of as Straw and Sticks levels.
-However, the adoption of SPARK allows us to get stronger guarantees, should the wolf in the fable adopt more aggressive means of attack than blowing.
+However, the adoption of SPARK allows us to get stronger guarantees, should the wolf in the fable adopt more aggressive means of attack than simply blowing.

-A pitfall when using tools for automating human tasks is to end up `pleasing the tools` rather than working around the tool limitations.
+A pitfall when using tools for automating human tasks is to end up "pleasing the tools" rather than working around the tool limitations.
 Both flow analysis and proof, the two technologies used in SPARK, have known limitations.
 Users should refrain from changing the program for the benefit of only getting fewer messages from the tools.
 When relevant, users should justify tool messages through appropriate pragmas.
 See the sections on :ref:`Justifying Unproved Check Messages` and :ref:`Flow Analysis Warnings` for more details.

+.. index:: GNATprove

 In the following, we use "SPARK" to denote the SPARK language, and "GNATprove" to denote the formal verification tool in SPARK product.

+.. index:: Stone level (of SPARK use)

 .. _Stone Level:

 Stone Level - Valid SPARK
 =========================

+.. index:: SPARK_Mode
+.. index:: GNATmetric

 The goal of reaching this level is to identify as much code as possible as belonging to the SPARK subset.
 The user is responsible for identifying